 \begin{theorem} If the subgroup decomposition is sharp for every $p$-local finite group $(S, \cF, \cL)$ with $Z(\cF)\neq 1$, then it is sharp for every $p$-local finite group. \end{theorem}

 This reduces the sharpness problem for $p$-local finite groups to the ones with nontrivial center.
-The main ingredient for this reduction is the sharpness of the centralizer decomposition for $p$-local finite groups.
-The centralizer decomposition for $|\cL|$ is introduced by Broto, Levi, and Oliver in \cite[Thm 2.6]{BLO2} and the proof of the sharpness of the centralizer decomposition can be found in the proof of \cite[Thm 5.8]{BLO2}.
+The main ingredient for the proof of Theorem \ref{thm:IntroCentReduction} is the sharpness of the centralizer decomposition for $p$-local finite groups.
+The centralizer decomposition for a $p$-local finite group is introduced by Broto, Levi, and Oliver in \cite[Thm 2.6]{BLO2} and the proof of the sharpness of the centralizer decomposition can be found in the proof of \cite[Thm 5.8]{BLO2}.

 Next we consider the normalizer decomposition of $p$-local finite groups introduced by Libman \cite{Libman-NormDec}.
 Applying the spectral sequence in Theorem \ref{thm:IntroNormDecSS}, we show that for every $p$-local finite group $(S, \cF, \cL)$, there is an isomorphism (see Theorem \ref{thm:NormSharp}).
 The higher limits on the right are isomorphic to the $E_2 ^{i,n}$-term in the Bousfield-Kan spectral sequence for the normalizer decomposition for $(S, \cF, \cL)$.
 As a consequence we obtain the following theorem.